m1trix/scm-prolog/README.md

-#PROJECT:

-A Clojure library, that imitates the logic of Prolog programming language.
+# clojure_project

+A Clojure library designed to ... well, that part is up to you.

+## Usage

+FIXME

+## License

+Copyright © 2014 FIXME

+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.